laptobbe/TSNetwork/README.md

 		//Do something with the response
 	}];

-Right now we support the following nested settings:
+Right now the following nested settings are supported:

 * Cache policy
 * Timeout interval